jamesecy604/mayai-code/src/exports/README.md

-# Cline API
+# Mayai API

-The Cline extension exposes an API that can be used by other extensions.
+The Mayai extension exposes an API that can be used by other extensions.
 To use this API in your extension:

-1. Copy `src/extension-api/cline.d.ts` to your extension's source directory.
+1. Copy `src/extension-api/mayai.d.ts` to your extension's source directory.
-2. Include `cline.d.ts` in your extension's compilation.
+2. Include `mayai.d.ts` in your extension's compilation.
 3. Get access to the API with the following code:

     ```ts
-    const clineExtension = vscode.extensions.getExtension<ClineAPI>("saoudrizwan.claude-dev")
+    const mayaiExtension = vscode.extensions.getExtension<MayaiAPI>("saoudrizwan.claude-dev")

-    if (!clineExtension?.isActive) {
+    if (!mayaiExtension?.isActive) {
-    	throw new Error("Cline extension is not activated")
+    	throw new Error("Mayai extension is not activated")
     }

-    const cline = clineExtension.exports
+    const mayai = mayaiExtension.exports

-    if (cline) {
+    if (mayai) {
     	// Now you can use the API

     	// Set custom instructions
-    	await cline.setCustomInstructions("Talk like a pirate")
+    	await mayai.setCustomInstructions("Talk like a pirate")

     	// Get custom instructions
-    	const instructions = await cline.getCustomInstructions()
+    	const instructions = await mayai.getCustomInstructions()
     	console.log("Current custom instructions:", instructions)

     	// Start a new task with an initial message
-    	await cline.startNewTask("Hello, Cline!
+    	await mayai.startNewTask("Hello, Mayai!
 Let's make a new project...")

     	// Start a new task with an initial message and images
-    	await cline.startNewTask("Use this design language", ["data:image/webp;base64,..."])
+    	await mayai.startNewTask("Use this design language", ["data:image/webp;base64,..."])

     	// Send a message to the current task
-    	await cline.sendMessage("Can you fix the @problems?")
+    	await mayai.sendMessage("Can you fix the @problems?")

     	// Simulate pressing the primary button in the chat interface (e.g. 'Save' or 'Proceed While Running')
-    	await cline.pressPrimaryButton()
+    	await mayai.pressPrimaryButton()

     	// Simulate pressing the secondary button in the chat interface (e.g. 'Reject')
-    	await cline.pressSecondaryButton()
+    	await mayai.pressSecondaryButton()
     } else {
-    	console.error("Cline API is not available")
+    	console.error("Mayai API is not available")
     }
     ```